Chapter 3:

 "Crazy barbarian!"
 Kotaro exclaimed first.

-“Just now, when we were heading to school, you stepped on my head, remember?” his voice rose, recalling the humiliating encounter.
+“Just now, when we were heading to school, you stepped on my head, remember?”
+Kotaro snapped, his voice rising.

-Tension arose within the class as an awkward silence emerged.
+Noel blinked, then gasped.
+“Wait, you were that guy?”
+She scoffed.
 “Well, I apologized!
 Didn’t I?
 All I did was jostle you a bit, so spare me your accusations, will you?”
-Noel retorted.

 Anger and embarrassment resurfaced for Kotaro.
+His eyes twitched.
+Jostle?
 “A little?
 What kind of weirdo comes out of nowhere and steps on people?”

-Noel’s wrath mirrored Kotaro.
+Noel gasped, her wrath mirroring Kotaro.
 “Who are you calling a gorilla?”

 “Enough!
 That’s enough, both of you!” he roared.
 Noel jolted by the unexpected scream.
 “We are here to learn, not argue!
 Now, let’s get back to learning!”

-Kotaro settled back into his seat while Noel was assigned to a seat far from him.
-The lingering tension between them gradually dissipated, and Mr. Wilcox's lecture concluded peacefully.
+Kotaro settled back into his seat while Noel was assigned to a desk far from him.
+The lingering tension between them gradually dissipated as Mr. Wilcox wrapped up his lecture.
+Yet, even as the lesson came to a peaceful close, a strange energy remained between them—something unresolved, something neither of them could quite address.

 "Can’t get enough of me, huh?"
-Kotaro teased playfully.
+Kotaro teased, raising a brow.

-"As if I would follow someone like you," Noel retorted with a hint of annoyance.
-"This is my first time, so I don’t know where I’m going!"
+"As if I would follow someone like you," Noel retorted, crossing her arms.
+"This is my first time, and I don’t know where I’m going."

 "Uh-huh?
 And who’s your next teacher?"